wissamtalal9/reading-note/README.md

-My name is **Hassan Mohammad Hamdan** (29 years) ,I am Geologist I Want to switch career and become a *Full Stack Developer* So excited to take this journey
+My name is **Wissam Talal AbuAresh** ,I graduate computer science from mutah university and i wish to be agood web developer in this course

  ```
-                    My Site Structure
+                    My MarkDown Demo
  ```